The G.P.S. (Grow - Pray - Study) Guide is an invitation each week to be in God's Word on a daily basis.

 - Take one thought or verse and live with it.

-- Respond to the prompting of God’s Word and the Holy Spirit at work in you.
+- Respond to the prompting of God’s Word, and the Holy Spirit as it works in you.

 And here is a more detailed outline: